pmAdriaan/readme-generator/README.md

 ## Usage
 ```
-node index.js
+node index.js fileName.md
 ```

 ## Features
-- test1
-- test2
-- test3
+- generates a markdown file

 ## Dependencies
-- newtest1
-- newtest2
-- newtest3
+- inquirer

 ## Tests
 ```
-npm test
+N/A
 ```

 ## Contributing
 Feel free to contribute!

 ## Questions
-If you have any questions, feel free to reach out to me via [GitHub](https://github.com/your-username) or email me at your.email@example.com.
+If you have any questions, feel free to reach out to me via [GitHub](https://github.com/pmAdriaan) or email me at example@example.com.

 ## License
 This application is covered under the MIT license. ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Credits
-No specific credits at the moment.
+Pratikto Ariestyadi - Instructor, Mahyar - TA